jarv/jarv.org/content/posts/go-channels-sse.md

 This post will examine using SSE in a recent side-project and the implementation of a ring buffer in Go.

 If you aren't already familiar with SSE, like WebSockets they enable updates on the web browser without having to poll or refresh the browser.
-However unlike WebSockets, they don't support bidirectional communication.
+However, unlike WebSockets, they don't support bidirectional communication.
 This makes them more suitable for sending updates in one direction.
-The main advantage of SSE is that it builds on top of HTTP (normal HTTP request with additional headers) which allows requests to pass through firewalls and proxies.
+The main advantage of using SSE is that it builds on top of HTTP (normal HTTP request with additional headers).
+This allows requests to pass through firewalls and proxies.

 [DidUThink.com](https://diduthink.com) sets up a reaction poll that users access with a QR code.
 The idea is that during a presentation or a video call you can collect feedback from an audience.
-From the poll, users select an emoji reaction to a question; the reactions get tallied and sent to one or more connected clients listening for results.
+From the poll, users select an emoji reaction to a question.
+The reactions get tallied and sent to one or more connected clients listening for results.

 It looks something like this: